 Smack dab in the middle of one of the most drab and charmless higher learning campuses, MIT, is this.
 The symbolism is obvious and in your face.
 MIT is very boxy, its finest decorative materials are concrete and black steel and it’s so ordered that their buildings are not named, but numbered.
 But it’s MIT!
 Of course they are!
 I suspect they understood this and made and effort to tip the scale when they commissioned Frank Gehry to build the deconstructivist Stata Center.
 Of course, it’s run into its share of opposition and controversy as most Gehry projects have.
 But I say who would expect anything less with such an ambitious design?

-Autumn Bonita Springs Boston MA Brian Hoffsis Caribbean Casa Mexilio Christmas Columbus Cruise Cusco Florida German Village HDR Inca Civilization Inca trail Louisville Lydia Rebecca Hoffsis Machu Picchu Manhattan Maya Civilization Merida Metropolitan Museum of Art Mexico Navigator of the Seas New York City Nikon D90 Ohio Olympus OM-D E-M5 Peru Photography Rockefeller Center Royal Caribbean Schiller Park Seelbach Hotel Skiing The Ohio State University USA US Capitol Building Utah Uxmal Valladolid Washington DC William Oxley Thompson Memorial Library winter Yucatan
+Autumn Brian Hoffsis Caribbean Casa Mexilio Chicago Christmas Columbus Cruise Cusco Florida German Village HDR Illinois Inca Civilization Inca trail Kentucky Louisville Lydia Rebecca Hoffsis Machu Picchu Manhattan Maya Civilization Merida Metropolitan Museum of Art Mexico Navigator of the Seas New York City Nikon D90 Ohio Olympus OM-D E-M5 Peru Photography Rockefeller Center Royal Caribbean Schiller Park Seelbach Hotel Skiing The Ohio State Buckeyes The Ohio State University USA Utah Uxmal Washington DC William Oxley Thompson Memorial Library winter Yucatan